nordurljosahvida/mbox-to-imap/README.md

   – Must use the period symbol [.] as the separator

+# Usage

+1] Place all of your standard mbox data inside the export/ subdirectory inside the mbox-to-imap directory

+2] Edit the config file with your IMAP server details and account credentials

+3] Open the terminal and execute the mbox-to-imap.sh script

-Have fun and take care of your emails! :)
+4] Have fun and take care of your emails! :)